-Information relating to corporate governance at Amicus Therapeutics, including our Code of Business Conduct for Employees, Executive Officers and Directors, Corporate Governance Guidelines, and information concerning our senior management team, Board of Directors, including Board Committees and Committee charters, and transactions in our securities by directors and executive officers, is available on our website at www.amicusrx.com under the "Investors - Corporate Governance" caption and in print to any stockholder upon request.
+Information relating to our corporate governance, including our Code of Business Conduct for Employees, Executive Officers and Directors, Corporate Governance Guidelines, and information concerning our senior management team, Board of Directors, including Board Committees and Committee charters, and transactions in our securities by directors and executive officers, is available on our website at www.amicusrx.com under the "Investors - Corporate Governance" caption and in print to any stockholder upon request.
 Any waivers or material amendments to the Code will be posted promptly on our website.

-We have filed applications to register certain trademarks in the U.S. and abroad, including A AMICUS THERAPEUTICS® and design and AMICUS THERAPETUICS®.
-Fabrazyme®, Cerezyme®, Myozyme®, Lumizyme®, Replagal®, VPRIV® and Zavesca® are the property of their respective owners.
+We have filed applications to register certain trademarks in the U.S. and abroad, including AMICUS THERAPEUTICS® and design and AMICUS THERAPETUICS®.
+Fabrazyme®, Myozyme®, Lumizyme®, and Replagal® are the property of their respective owners.